Axiom Station: Assembly

 There have been no announcements as to which rocket will carry the Axiom Station modules into Low Earth orbit.
 The first module, PPTM, is planned to attach to one of two ISS ports currently used by cargo spacecraft.
 PPTM will separate from the ISS and berth to Hab-1 once that module is launched.
 The Airlock Module (AL), Hab-2 and RMF will then follow in that order.
 As Axiom Station is a modular space station, the modules may be moved to different ports as needed.

 Axiom is, under agreements between the US and India, looking into diversifying its launch providers and possibly using Indian or European launch systems.

 Purpose

 Scientific research

 Axiom Station is planned to have a lab module, RMF, to provide opportunities for Low Earth orbit research and manufacturing.

 Commercial station

-Axiom Station is also planned to have space for general commercial use, such as the SEE-1 entertainment module.
+Axiom Station is planned to have space for general commercial use, such as the SEE-1 entertainment module.